sogartar/quirks/README.md

 Or maybe a promising up-start low-rolled.
 This perk can help speed up leveling your freshly hired low-level all-star lineup.
 ### Level 7
-* **Hyperactive** - Permanently increases action points by 3 and reduces fatigue recovery rate by 1.25 per action point spent on skills and attacks in the previous turn.
+* **Hyperactive** - Recover used action points on skills and attacks with probability of 40%.
+Reduces fatigue recovery rate by 1.25 per action point spent on skills and attacks in the previous turn.
 Rounding to the whole number is randomized with probability of rounding away from zero equal to the fraction part.
-Suitable on high-fatigue nimble damage dealers.
-Same as Exertion, it is good in explosive fights, where killing the enemy fast is crucial.
-It is viable even on fatigue neutral builds, allowing you to move more while still able to hit.
-In this case the Athletic trait is very good on rough terrain.
 * **Impenetrable** - Reduces armor penetration damage based on total max body and helmet armor with best results at 400 armor when damage is reduced by 66%.
 If total max armor is more than that the effect is gradually weakened to a minimum of 15%.